Need to find a dog walker or pet sitter?

 Rover vs. Wag

 That differs from the site’s main competitor, Wag, which takes a 40% commission on every service.
 Wag used to also set service rates.
-It now allows “dynamic pricing” — i.e. it allows dog-walkers and pet-sitters to set their own rates.
-But the site still pops the 40% on top, so if you find a dog walker or pet sitter here, you’ll pay considerably more.
+But it now allows “dynamic pricing” — i.e. it allows dog-walkers and pet-sitters to set their own rates.
+However, the site still pops the 40% on top, which hikes customer prices steeply.

-To be specific, if a dog-walker wants to earn $20 per walk, that will cost you $25 at Rover and $33 at Wag.
-(You can sign up with Rover and get a $10 discount on your first service here.)
+In other words, if a dog-walker wants to earn $20 per walk, that will cost the customer $25 at Rover and $33 at Wag.

 Happy sitter, happy pets

-Thus, newcomers to this site often offer bargain rates in order to build their business and gather customer reviews.
-It’s the only way to compete with people who have been providing pet-services for years and have hundreds of positive reviews.
+Better yet, because there’s such a vibrant and growing community of pet enthusiasts on Rover, customers can often find real bargains.
+Why?
+Newcomers to this site often offer cut rates in order to build their business and gather customer reviews.
+It’s an effective way to compete with people who have been providing pet services for years and have hundreds of positive reviews.
 Thus, you’re far more likely to find a good sitter at a bargain rate at Rover too.

 You can sign up with Rover and get a $10 discount on your first service here.